jeffflater/testjeff/index.md

 hero_alt: testJeff brand
 ---

-# Supercharge Your API Test Automation
+# Supercharge Your Test Automation
-I’m **Jeff Flater** — here to help you level up fast with **Python, Behave, VS Code, and AI with GitHub Copilot**.
+I’m **Jeff Flater** — creator of **TestJeff**.
+Here to help you level up fast with modern tools, smart workflows, and AI-powered testing.
-⚡ Build confidence, ship smarter tests, and finish a real-world project in just a **single weekend**.
+⚡ Build confidence, automate smarter, and finish real-world projects in record time.

 ---